 In the age of streaming music, it’s easy to forget the artistry that went into big-name bands’ CD booklets.
 The packaging and booklet for Slipknot’s 2001 album Iowa, expertly crafted by t42 Design, was full of transparent pages, shots of the band, and photos of dead baby animals overlaid with anatomical diagrams.
 The whole thing looked like a prop from the movie Se7en, and cemented the members of the band as the kind of people you didn’t want to run into in a dark alley.

 The difference between a horrific artist like, say, Rob Zombie, and one like Slipknot, is that you want to know what Rob Zombie would put in a Halloween attraction.
 But Slipknot’s haunted maze The Slaughterhouse looks like their music sounds – psychological, slightly sexual, and deeply uncomfortable.
 Imagine a traditional chainsaw-filled ghost house coupled with the minds of the nine guys in Slipknot, and try not to shudder.

 9. The All Out Life Video

 As Herman Melville points out in Moby Dick, white is maybe the most grotesque color in nature.
-Slipknot tap into that perfectly in the video for their new track All Out Life, which features a crew of Slipknot cultists dressed in immaculate white hazmat suits that eventually get bloodied a deep red.
+Slipknot tap into that perfectly in the video for 2019 standalone track All Out Life, which features a crew of Slipknot cultists dressed in immaculate white hazmat suits that eventually get bloodied a deep red.
 Whether it’s our association of white jumpsuits with psychiatric hospitals, or some bone-deep repulsion at whiteness, something about that shot of the bus rolling up makes us cringe and gag a little.

 8. That Lyric From Disasterpiece